-Share capital: Nominal value of shares issued Share premium: Amount subscribed for share capital in excess of nominal value, less share issue costs Share based payment reserve: Cumulative fair value of options granted Retained losses: Cumulative net gains and losses, recognised in the statement of comprehensive income Merger reserve: The merger reserve was created in accordance with the merger relief provisions of the Companies Act 1985 (as amended), and 2006, relating to accounting for business combinations involving the issue of shares at a premium.
+Share capital: Nominal value of shares issued

+Share premium: Amount subscribed for share capital in excess of nominal value, less share issue costs

+Share based payment reserve: Cumulative fair value of options granted the Companies Act 1985 (as amended), and 2006, relating to accounting for business combinations involving the issue of shares at a premium.
 In preparing group consolidated financial statements, the amount by which the fair value of the shares issued exceeded their nominal value was recorded within a merger reserve on consolidation, rather than in a share premium account.
-Foreign currency reserve: Gains/losses arising on translation of foreign controlled entities into pounds sterling.